spred: Solving $L_1$ Penalty with SGD: Algorithm and Theory

+Then, $(U,W, V_d)$ is a global minimum of Eq.~\eqref{eq: rs loss general} if and only if (a) $|U_i| = |W_i|$ for all $i$ and (b) $(U\odot W, V_d)$ is a global minimum of Eq.~\eqref{eq: l1 loss general}.\footnote{In this work, we use the letter $L$ exclusively for the part of loss function that does not contain $L_1$ or $L_2$ penalty.} \end{theorem} Because having $V_d$ in the loss function or not does not change the proof, we omit writing $V_d$ from this point on.
+We note that the suggestion that this reparametrization trick is equivalent to the $L_1$ penalty at global minima appeared in previous works under various restricted settings.
+A limited version of this theorem appeared in \citet{hoff2017lasso} in the context of a linear model. \citet{poon2021smooth} proved this equivalence in the global minimum when the landscape is convex.

-The subscript $sr$ stands for ``sparsity by redundancy".
+The subscript $sr$ stands for ``sparsity by redundancy."
 When $L$ is $n$-time differentiable, the objective $L_{sr}$ is also $n$-time differentiable.
-One can thus apply simple gradient-based optimization methods to optimize this alternative objective when $L$ itself is differentiable.
+It is thus tempting to apply simple gradient-based optimization methods to optimize this alternative objective when $L$ itself is differentiable.
 When $L$ is twice-differentiable, one can also apply second-order methods for acceleration.
 As an example of $L$, consider the case when $L$ is a training-set-dependent loss function (such as in deep learning), and the parameters $V_s$ and $V_d$ are learnable weights of a nonlinear neural network.
 In this case, one can write $L_{sr}$ as

 where $w=(U, W, V_d)$ denotes the total set of parameters we want to minimize, and $(x_i,y_i)$ are data point pairs of an empirical dataset.
-It is intuitive to solve this loss function with popular training methods of deep learning.
-The $L_2$ regularization can be implemented efficiently as weight decay as in the standard deep learning frameworks.
-When the structure of the model $f$ mimics that of a neural network, one expects methods that have been empirically developed and tested at extensively in deep learning to work well.
-Additionally, this loss function can also be dealt with in a memory-efficient way using minibatch optimization methods such as SGD or Adam, which is also expected to work well when $f$ takes the structure of a generic neural network.
-We will show in the empirical section that this intuition is indeed true.\footnote{In fact, Section~\ref{sec: application to deep learning} shows that the standard neural architectures already implicitly contain a redundant parametrization similar to $L_{rs}$, and the empirical successful optimization of deep learning models with SGD/Adam suggests that SGD-like methods may be especially suitable for optimizing objectives like $L_{rs}$.}
+For a deep learning practitioner, it feels intuitive to solve this loss function with popular deep learning training methods.
+Additionally, $L_2$ regularization can be implemented efficiently as weight decay as in the standard deep learning frameworks.
+Section~\ref{sec: examples} provides several specific examples of this redundant parametrization.